andrew/ultimate-awesome/README.md

 - [awesome-web](https://github.com/marxlow/awesome-web) - Front-end website to display awesome stuff.
 - [awesome-lexicons](https://github.com/mfilotto/awesome-lexicons) - A list of curated terms to improve your vocabulary and mind concepts.
 - [awesome-dev](https://github.com/michaelbunch/awesome-dev) - My personal curated list of developer tools, references, and interesting links.
+- [awesome-github](https://github.com/Mike-bel/awesome-github) - Some awesome repositories on GitHub.
 - [awesome-AML](https://github.com/Milkigit/awesome-AML) - Awesome list for adversarial machine learning (AML) papers.
 Since I used to work on privacy-preserving machine learning, I found AML quite interesting and promising as well. :).
 - [awesome-personal](https://github.com/mitchellaha/awesome-personal) - A List of Lists that List Everything I Recommend and/or Use Personally.
 - [awesome-dl4g](https://github.com/ML4GLand/awesome-dl4g) - (Soon to be) community-curated list of software packages and data resources for deep learning for genomics (DL4G).
+- [awesome](https://github.com/mmlouamri/awesome) - This repository is a collection of interesting technical resources that I have found on the internet.
+- [awesome-tech-resources](https://github.com/Moha-01/awesome-tech-resources) - Curated list of my favorite tech products, insightful IT learning resources, and more.
+Open for contributions and perfect for those venturing into the tech world or seeking the next great tool for their toolbox.
+Let's explore the landscape of technology together!.
 - [awesome-workflows](https://github.com/mohammadzainabbas/awesome-workflows) - 👨🏻‍💻A list of awesome GitHub actions to automate your workflows. 🔨✨.
 - [awesome-docker-compose](https://github.com/mr-dragon/awesome-docker-compose) - Awesome docker-compose.
 - [awesome-modx-revo](https://github.com/mrhaw/awesome-modx-revo) - A curated list of awesome stuff for MODX Revolution.
 - [awesome-npm-package](https://github.com/munierujp/awesome-npm-package) - My favorite npm packages.
 - [ultimate-awesome](https://github.com/mysticzone/ultimate-awesome) - 一段时间内可能有用或在用的资源，仅供查询.
 - [awesome-language-learning](https://github.com/nachologic/awesome-language-learning) - A curated list of incredible resources for learning and mastering new languages.
+- [awesome-localz](https://github.com/nathanmalishev/awesome-localz) - A curated list of awesome documentation, resources, projects, and more used by Localz.
 - [awesome-aws-cert](https://github.com/NaurisSadovskis/awesome-aws-cert) - Resources for preparation to pass AWS certifications. .
 - [awesome-dotnet-datascience](https://github.com/neurallayer/awesome-dotnet-datascience) - A curated list of awesome .Net packages, frameworks and resources for datascience.
 - [awesome-open-research](https://github.com/nicholas-owen/awesome-open-research) - A collection of open research resources; tools, datasets, publications.